 II.
 Consequences of God's Immutability

-What does it mean for us that God is immutable.
-It means that our God is dependable.
+So, what does it mean to us that God is immutable?
+Among many things, It means that our God is dependable.
 In a world where public opinion changes like the wind, we can count on God to always be what He always has been.

 His evaluation of humanity has not changed.
 His offer of salvation to those who come to Christ in faith has not changed.
 The certainty of life beyond the grave has not changed.
-Literally all of His promises to us who are His children remain constant in our generation and any other that may follow.
+Literally, all of His promises to us who are His children remain constant in our generation and in any other, that may follow.

 Further, God's immutability means that His love for us will never diminish.
 Romans 8:38,39 says that absolutely nothing can separate us from that love of God which is in Jesus Christ our Lord.
 Nothing which we can do can cause God to love us more.
 And nothing which we can do or have done can make God love us any less.
 The Lord has a perfect love for us which cannot fail.
 His love is part of His character.
 It is what makes God, God.
 If His love could be diminished, He would cease to be God.

 In a world of shifting values and uncertain alliances between people, we can say that we have a foundation on which we can rely totally.
 He will never leave us or forsake us (Hebrews 13:5).